 Picture Schedules - Many Styles for Many Uses.

-Here are examples of each type of Picture Schedule that LessonPix offers.
+Here are some examples of Picture Schedule that LessonPix offers.
 Click on the picture for a pdf file free sample.

 2. Strip Schedule: A Strip Schedule shows 2 to 6 pictures in a series with a title above.
 This sequence is repeated 2 or 3 times - in case you need more copies of the schedule.
 This can show a sequence of simple tasks, the breakdown of a task, or the order of events.
 This versitile material can be used in so many ways.
 For example, the Strip Schedule may be displayed near sinks to show steps in washing hands.
 The Strip Schedule may be placed on a desk with visual cues for attending (looking eyes, hands to self, raise hand, etc).
 A group of students may receive an individual list with specific activities in different sequences to allow cooperative learning groups that change as the groups change to the next activity.
 Morning tasks for a child with Autism may be placed in the child's bathroom for visual reminders.